Academic Year 2024-2025

 3. Annual Governance Statement

-The Chair of Governors and the Governing Board conduct an annual self-assessment of their performance and currently assess their performance in overseeing, supporting and challenging the school leadership team as effective.
+nors and the Governing Board conduct an annual self-assessment of their performance and currently assess their performance in overseeing, supporting and challenging the school leadership team as effective.
 Attendance at Committees is sufficient to demonstrate both that meetings are quorate and also that individual governors are making an effective contribution.
 A number of key issues and initiatives have been overseen by the Governors in the last 12 months as shown in the chairs annual statement.

 Key Issues/Initiatives Overseen